camunda/camunda-docs/docs/self-managed/operational-guides/configure-multi-tenancy.md

 You may encounter unexpected or exceptional behavior if you configure multi-tenancy incorrectly.

 This includes enabling multi-tenancy in some, but not all components.
 Multi-tenancy must be enabled in all components.

+### Problem: No external database is configured

+Helm charts throw an error if multi-tenancy is enabled, but no external database is configured.
+A database is required by Identity when multi-tenancy is enabled.

+### Solution: Configure Identity with a database

+Ensure Identity is configured with a [database](/self-managed/identity/deployment/configuration-variables.md#database-configuration).